-''' smk_mb_nctox.csh (invoke the on-road mobile run script) smk_nr_nctox.csh (invoke the nonroad mobile run script) smk_pt_nctox.csh (invoke the point run script) smk_mrgall_nctox.csh (invoke the all-sources merge script) '''
+''' run_met4moves.MOVES.csh (invoke the MOVES onroad run script) smk_onroad_MOVES.csh (invoke the MOVES onroad run script) '''

+'''

+smk_offroad-rpp_MOVES.csh (invoke the MOVES offroad-rpp run script)

+'''

-After running the base-year scripts, you will run the future-year scripts.
+After running the base-year nctox case scripts, you will run the future-year nctox case scripts.
 These scripts will grow the base year emissions to a future year and the process the emissions.
 The commands to run the scripts are shown below:

-''' smk_ar_nctox_18.csh (invoke the 2018 stationary area run script) smk_mb_nctox_18.csh (invoke the 2018 on-road mobile run script) smk_nr_nctox_18.csh (invoke the 2018 nonroad mobile run script) smk_pt_nctox_18.csh (invoke the 2018 point run script) smk_mrgall_nctox_18.csh (invoke the 2018 all-sources merge script) '''
+''' smk_ar_nctox_18.csh (invoke the 2018 stationary area run script) smk_nr_nctox_18.csh (invoke the 2018 nonroad mobile run script) smk_pt_nctox_18.csh (invoke the 2018 point run script) smk_mrgall_nctox_18.csh (invoke the 2018 all-sources merge script) To verify that the scripts have run correctly, go to the log file directory and look for errors by using: cd $LOGS (change to the log file directory for the test case) grep ERROR If there are no errors, the next step is to run a QA script to be sure that the answers match. cd $SCRIPTS/install (change to the install directory) '''